-Marriage Out Community of Property Excluding Accrual
+Marriage Out of Community of Property Without Accrual in South Africa

 This matrimonial property regime involves an antenuptial contract (i.e. an agreement entered into before the marriage) where community of property and profit and loss are excluded.
 There is no joining of the spouses’ estates into one joint estate.
 Each spouse has his/her own separate estate, consisting of his/her premarital assets and debts, and all the assets and debts he/she acquires during the marriage.
 They each administer their own separate estates and have full and exclusive control over their own property.